MSLNZ/msl-package-manager/docs/cli_usage.rst

 Command Line Interface
 ======================

-Once the MSL Package Manager has been :ref:`installed <install>` you will be able to install, uninstall, update, list and create MSL packages by using the command line interface.
+Once the MSL Package Manager has been :ref:`installed <pm-install>` you will be able to install, uninstall, update, list and create MSL packages by using the command line interface.

 *You can also directly call these functions through the* :ref:`API <pm-api-usage>`.